Port Authority Bus Terminal: Information and ticketing

 For many years there was no timetable board displaying departures at PABT; passengers were required to inquire at information booths or ticket counters for schedules and departure gates.
 In 2015, both the Port Authority and NJ Transit installed screens listing upcoming scheduled departures, though buses are not tracked so delays are not communicated via this method.

 Tickets can be purchased on the main level (ground floor) of the South Wing at the main ticket plaza; Greyhound, Trailways and Short Line have additional ticket counters in the terminal.

 New Jersey Transit (NJT) maintains a customer service counter at the terminal on the south wing main level (open weekdays).
 NJT has ticket vending machines (TVM) throughout the terminal.
 Effective in 2009, passengers boarding NJT buses are required to purchase a ticket before boarding.
 In April 2012, NJT began re-equipping machines that would give change for those paying cash with bills rather than $1 coins.
 NJT also accepts contactless payment systems (such as Apple Pay and Google Pay) at TVMs, NJT's mobile app, and ticket windows.

 Gates

 There are 223 departure gates of either saw-tooth (pull-in) or island platform (pull-through) design at PABT.
 At the Subway Level, or lower level of both wings, Gates 1-85 are predominantly used for long-distance travel, including buses to Canada, and jitneys, and during overnight hours (1 a.m. to 6 a.m.) for commuter lines.
 From 6 a.m. to 1 a.m., during the hours of normal operation, Gates 200–425, numbered to indicate the different boarding areas (100, 200, 300, etc.) within the complex are accessible from the 2nd floor and serve short-haul commuter lines.
+The third and fourth floors are respectively known as the 300 and 400 levels.
 Most NJ Transit routes and New Jersey private carrier commuter routes are on the 200, 300, and 400 levels.